Diversity, Inclusion, and Equal Opportunity

 Our diversity and inclusion efforts are led by our director of diversity and inclusion, who is supported by our cross-functional, cross-divisional DEI Council, which represents the regions in which we operate.
 The Council is chaired by our CEO and advised by our Chief Human Resources Officer.

-In 2020, we established regional diversity and inclusion councils in North America, Latin America, Europe, the Middle East and Africa (EMEA), North Asia, and South Asia.
+In 2020, we established regional diversity and inclusion councils in North America (NA), Latin America (LATAM), Europe, the Middle East and Africa (EMEA), and the Asia Pacific (APAC) region.
 Because diversity is defined differently in different places, each council develops initiatives relevant to their respective regions.
 We also established regional diversity and inclusion executive councils in some regions to enable direct collaboration with our business leaders, integrate diversity and inclusion with our business strategies, and accelerate DEI initiatives.
 Our regional councils consist of regional leaders and leaders of our employee resource groups (ERGs).

 Goals

 Our initial diversity and inclusion efforts focused on gender diversity, with a goal to achieve 40% female representation in manager and above roles by 2025.
 In 2020, we began to broaden our DEI focus by increasing our efforts addressing diversity in race and ethnicity.
-With 22% of our U.S. workforce self-identifying as racial or ethnically diverse, we have made it a priority to increase that number so that our U.S. operations better reflect the racial and ethnic makeup of the nation.
 At least annually, our Board of Directors reviews progress towards our sustainability goals which includes our goals for diversity and inclusion.
 The Board evaluates progress towards meeting our 2025 sustainability goals when evaluating our Chief Executive Officer’s compensation.
-A portion of our CEO’s 2020 performance evaluation is dependent on our progress toward achieving our 2025 sustainability goals, including further increasing leadership diversity.
+Our CEO's annual performance evaluation includes an assessment of his performance against his strategic objectives, including progress towards our sustainability goals.

 Inclusion Index